Need additional help? Get in touch!

 “We build economic fertility by starting from a place of acknowledgement.
 Ecological fertility is the bridge between economic and social fertility.”

-This full day solution-shop brought together leaders from across the supply chain to (1) confirm where and what the biggest challenges to organic are and (2) agree on new strategies, partnerships and action steps that taken together will strengthen the US organic supply chain.
+Leaders from across the supply chain worked together to confirm what are the biggest challenges to organic.
+The session facilitator led participants in the development of potential strategies, partnerships and action steps to strengthen the U.S. organic supply chain.

-This day long intensive focused on the experiences of organic trading companies that have both held onto and surrendered their private ownership, with guidance on how to walk the path of independence, from creating your business to sustaining it and passing the torch to those who follow.
+Participants learned from first-hand experiences of organic trading companies that have both held onto and surrendered their private ownership.
+Considerations and guidance were presented for how to walk the path of independence — from creating your business to sustaining it and passing the torch to those who follow.

 Business management for organic vegetable, seed and grain farmers